Dorothy Kilgallen: Career

 In 1936, Kilgallen and two other New York newspaper reporters (Herbert Roslyn Ekins of the New York World-Telegram and Leo Kieran of The New York Times) competed in a race to travel around the world, using only means of transportation available to the general public.
 She was the only woman to compete in the contest and came in second.
 She described the race in her book Girl Around The World, which is credited as the story idea for the 1937 movie Fly-Away Baby starring Glenda Farrell as a character partly inspired by Kilgallen.

 In November 1938, Kilgallen began writing a daily column, the "Voice of Broadway," for Hearst's New York Journal-American, after the corporation merged the Evening Journal with the American.
 The column, which she wrote until her death in 1965, featured mostly New York show business news and gossip, but also ventured into other topics such as politics and organized crime.
 The column eventually was syndicated to 146 newspapers via King Features Syndicate.
 Its success motivated Kilgallen to move her parents and Eleanor from Brooklyn to Manhattan, where she continued to live with them until she got married.

 On April 6, 1940, Kilgallen married Richard Kollmar, a musical comedy actor and singer who had starred in the Broadway show Knickerbocker Holiday and was performing in the Broadway cast of Too Many Girls at the time of their wedding.
 They had three children: Richard "Dickie" (b.
 1941), Jill (b.
 1943), and Kerry Kollmar (b.
 1954), and remained married until Kilgallen's death.

 Early in their marriage, Kilgallen and Kollmar both launched careers in network radio.
-During World War II, Kilgallen's program Voice of Broadway was broadcast on CBS, and Kollmar starred as the titular character in the nationally syndicated crime drama Boston Blackie.
+During World War II, Kilgallen's program Voice of Broadway was aired.
+It was initially broadcast on CBS from 1941 to 1942, and was picked up by Mutual Radio in 1944 for a brief run.
+Kollmar starred as the titular character in the nationally syndicated crime drama Boston Blackie.
 His weekly performances in the series, broadcast live, began in April 1945, when he replaced radio actor Chester Morris, and continued until June 1949.